citysciencelab/cut-mobilities-of-care-masterportal/doc/vueTutorial.md

 ## Use mutations as methods in the ScaleSwitcher.vue

-Import vuex' helper function `mapMutations` in the `modules/tools/scale/components/ScaleSwitcher.vue`, and the *ScaleSwitcher* mutations.
+Import the vuex helper function `mapMutations` in the `modules/tools/scale/components/ScaleSwitcher.vue`, and the *ScaleSwitcher* mutations.
 All mutation keys of the *ScaleSwitcher* are added.

 ```js
 import Tool from "../../Tool.vue";